zumasys/docs/site/jbase/get-started/introduction/jQL/README.md

 ## Understanding jQL

 jQL is the query language used by jBASE.
 It takes the form of dictionary items used for selecting and sorting rows, and for displaying columns.
-The output by default uses sequential ID's in the dictionary of:
+The output, by default, uses sequential ID's in the dictionary of:

-- Specified file or `USING` file
+- The specified file or `USING` file
 - `JBCDEFDICTS`
 - `JEDIFILENAME_MD`
 - Universe, Unidata and Prime emulations uses the @ phrase

 This query language is capable of calculating column totals, averages, and percentages with the appropriate modifiers applied.
-Further, modifiers if correctly applied can alter the way a dictionary is used.
+Further, modifiers, if correctly applied, can alter the way a dictionary is used.

 ### jQL or SQL